The Main Differences Between Robo-Advisors Span Fees, Investment Style, and Services

 The typical phone contact hours range from Monday through Friday business hours to 24/7 phone access for FidelityGo.

 Betterment is really making waves by rolling out a new system that allows users to pay for the amount of human intervention they want in their investments.
-Betterment also allows all users to text human financial planners!
+Ellevest also offers the discounted fees for financial advisory consultations.

 Regardless, all robo-advisors thus far have offered the option to contact a human, whether by phone, email, or chat, if you need assistance with the platform itself.

 Many investors are excited to hear that there are extremely low-fee or free robo-advisors available.
 Others might be happy to know that even for the more “expensive” firms, the savings garnered by not having to pay higher financial planners fees, make robo-advisors well worth it.